UnionBank (Philippines)

 Union Bank of the Philippines, Inc., more commonly known as UnionBank, is one of the universal banks in the Philippines and the ninth largest bank in the country by assets.

 UnionBank is a joint consortium among the Aboitiz Group, Insular Life, and the Social Security System.
 It started operations in 1981 and became a commercial bank on January 19, 1982.
 In July 1992, UnionBank was granted the license to operate as a universal bank.

 History

 Founding

 The bank was originally incorporated as “Union Savings and Mortgage Bank” on August 16, 1968.
 After the initial public offering the bank's shares were listed at the Philippine Stock Exchange (PSE) on June 29, 1992.

 Licensing as universal bank

 On July 15, 1992, the bank was granted the license to operate as a universal bank and changed its current name to Union Bank of the Philippines (UBP).

 Mergers and acquisitions

+In 1981, Bancom Development Corporation (Bancom), touted as the country's first and premier investment bank merged with UnionBank as part of the fallout of businessman Dewey Dee's absconding from the country.

 In 1993, UnionBank merged with International Corporate Bank ("Interbank") and in 2006, another merger with International Exchange Bank ("iBank") followed (after first being denied by iBank).

 In 2013, UnionBank acquired City Savings Bank, making City Savings Bank a 100% UnionBank subsidiary and consolidating Aboitiz group's banking units.